numere-org/Packages/README.md

 - `"url"`: this is the (browser) URL for the repository.
 Not used yet
 - `"authentication"`: Defines settings for user authentication
     - `"required"`: Is an authentication required?
-    - `"method"`: The HTTP header to be used for authenticating a user
+    - `"method"`: The HTTP header to be used for authenticating a user.
+Authenticated users are also less likely to experience a rate limit
 - `"keys"`: defines translations keys from one REST API to the Github format
     - `"path"`: the JSON field for the path of the package in the repository
     - `"sha"`: the SHA of the file in the tree